 “Let’s not leave our teen workers high and dry this summer.
 Change the law so they can earn super, no matter how many hours they work.”

-The SMC also believes that removing the 30-hour threshold would ease the administrative risk on employers, who currently must identify which under-18 workers exceed the 30-hour threshold, and the situation becomes even more complex in industries where casual work is widespread and where workers’ super accounts get closed by a fund when they are left inactive for too long.
+The SMC also believes that removing the 30-hour threshold would ease the administrative risk on employers, which currently must identify which under-18 workers exceed the 30-hour threshold, and the situation becomes even more complex in industries where casual work is widespread and where workers’ super accounts get closed by a fund when they are left inactive for too long.

 “Super should be for everyone, paid from the first hour of your first job.
 Fixing this outdated exclusion is overdue,” she added.